 CRISP Program A is preparatory for the seismogenic zone experiment and will define the tectonic reference for deeper drilling.
-A full overview of the seismogenesis studies offshore the Osa Peninsula is provided in the CRISP Complex Drilling Project document.
+A full overview of the seismogenesis studies offshore the Osa Peninsula is provided in the CRISP Complex Drilling Project documents (iodp.tamu.edu/scienceops/precruise/costarica/ 537A-Full5_Vannucchi.pdf and iodp.tamu.edu/ scienceops/precruise/costarica/537A-Add.pdf).
 Here we want to emphasize, using teleseismic waveform modeling, that the Mw 6.4 June 2002 underthrusting earthquake (including its aftershocks) (Fig. F4) occurred at a shallower depth (~9 km) (S.L.
 Bilek, pers. comm., 2003; I. Arroyo, pers. comm., 2009) than the 1999 earthquake event to the north.
-This may reflect alongstrike variations in the updip extent of the seismogenic zone or its transitional nature.
+This may reflect along-strike variations in the updip extent of the seismogenic zone or its transitional nature.

-GPS measurements on land indicate high stress over the subducted Cocos Ridge with most of the plate interface in the seismogenic region essentially fully locked (Dixon, 2003).
-In contrast, seismic profiles indicate fault geometries (i.e., angles between forethrusts, backthrusts, and the décollement), suggesting low values of plate boundary friction (von Huene et al., 2000, 2004; von Huene and Ranero, 2003).
-These values are comparable to the shear strength of marine sediment and are able to accommodate seafloor relief at the front of the margin without much deformation.
-Fluids draining from the subducting lower plate are sufficient to hydrofracture and mobilize about a 1-2 km thick and 20 km long section of the upper plate material every million years in Central America.
+GPS measurements on land indicate high stress over the subducted Cocos Ridge with most of the plate interface in the seismogenic region, which is essentially fully locked (Dixon, 2003).
+In contrast, seismic profiles show fault geometries (i.e., angles between forethrusts, backthrusts, and the décollement) that suggest low values of plate boundary friction (von Huene et al., 2000, 2004; von Huene and Ranero, 2003).
+These values are comparable to the shear strength of marine sediments and are able to accommodate seafloor relief at the front of the margin without much deformation.
+Fluids draining from the subducting lower plate in Central America are sufficient to hydrofracture and mobilize about a 1-2 km thick and 20 km long section of the upper plate material every million years.